FAQ's

 This link shows you the highest and lowest amounts that you can expect to pay for our services.

-You can select the pop up box that relates to your health fund https://corephysio.com.au/what-can-i-expect-to-pay
+You can select the pop up box that relates to your health fund on our Fees page

 At Core Physiotherapy & Pilates Studio we accept all Medicare Enhanced Primary Care (EPC) referrals to a Physiotherapist.
 Bulk Billing is available with selected Physiotherapists at all our practices (Please note that not all Physiotherapists offer bulk billing, so please contact the practice for details of participating Physios).
 For Bulk Billed appointments this means there is no out of pocket cost to the client and the claim is typically made direct by the practice to Medicare.
 If you would like to see a non-participating Physio please contact the practice for details on full fees and claiming.